afumchris/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Run the Applications Locally

-Launched my gitpod enviroment and ran the backend application locally.
+Launched my gitpod environment and ran the backend application locally.
 This step lets you to verify that the application is functioning correctly before proceeding with containerization

  - Backend Application